| |

 1999 (Back to top)

-Marketing plans, formalizing the strategies for identifying and supporting different distribution channels into different target markets, was a key focus throughout 1999 as clients diversified their businesses.
+C&R's marketing plans, formalizing the strategies for identifying and supporting different distribution channels into different target markets, was a key focus throughout 1999 as clients diversified their businesses.
 Christine and Jackie criss-crossed the country, both on client trips and speaking at an IMI Conference in New York and AIMSE in Florida.

 2000 (Back to top)